troders34/troders34/README.md

-- 👋 Hi, I’m @troders34
+- 👋 Hi, I’m @aaanndikaaa
-- 👀 I’m interested in web programming, operating system(Linux).
+- 👀 Currently, I’m interested in artificial intelligence, telekcommunication, and operating systems such as Linux.
-- 🌱 I’m currently learning Python and digital telecommunication.
+- 🌱 I’m currently learning to master in Python and Back-End Engineering.
-- 💞️ I’m looking to collaborate on telecommunication and networking.
+- 💞️ I’m looking to collaborate on telecommunication engineering and artificial intelligence.
-- 📫 How to reach me: GitHub @troders34
+- 📫 How to reach me: Find me on GitHub @aaanndikaaa

 <!---
 troders34/troders34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.